facebook/flow/website/en/docs/types/generics.md

 ```

 You must always include the brackets `<>` when using the type (just like
-parenthesis for a function call).
+parentheses for a function call).